 - Deviled Eggs: many places in New York have good deviled eggs on the menu, but very few places have great ones.
 These are tangy and creamy bite-fulls of happiness are worth trying, especially if you are always trying to find the best deviled eggs out there.
 These will certainly make your list.

 - Cornbread Madelines: These are as beautiful as they are filled with corny goodness.
-Perfect consistency and even better with their butter and some honey.
+Perfect consistency and even better with their homemade compound butter and some honey.

 - Their famous Barbecue Pit Stop has you choose one meat From the Pit which included Baby Back Ribs, Dry Rubbed Smoke Chicken, Spare Ribs, Chopped, Pork Shoulder, 7 Pepper Beef Brisket, Link of the Week and Barbecue Salmon.
 But which to choose?
 With Barbecue, everyone tends to have a favorite, but the Baby Back Ribs and the 7 Pepper Beef Brisket may be just a little better.
 Two sides are also included.
 Again, all are good, but the Mac & Cheese is incredibly popular.